ninjadev/nin/README.md

 *See the README in the frontend folder for more details.*

-## Commands to try if it does not work:
+### Commands to try if it does not work:

 sudo apt-get install g++
 sudo npm install -g grunt-cli

+## Shaders

+Every project has its own shader folder.
+This folder has a folder for each shader.
+These shaders will be compiled into the global object `SHADERS`, so to access a shader one would write for instance `SHADERS.example`.